digitalrebar/provision/doc/arch/data.rst

 Prefs
 ~~~~~

-Most configuration is handle through the global parameter system on machines specific parameters, but there are a few modifiable
+Most configuration is handle through the profiles system, but there are a few modifiable
 options that can be changed over time in the server (outside of command line flags).
 These are preferences.
 The preferences are
 key value pairs where both the key and the value are string.
 The use internally may be an integer, but the specification through
 the :ref:`rs_api` is by string.